-To construct a global nonlinear solution to bToTEM, we use CGA, a numerical solution method designed for dealing with high-dimensional applications.
-CGA merges simulation and projection approaches, namely, it uses simulation techniques to identify a high probability area of the state space and it uses projection techniques to accurately solve the model in that area; see Maliar et al. (2011), Judd et al. (2011a, 2012) and Maliar and Maliar (2015) for a discussion of this and other ergodic set methods and their applications.
-In the remainder of this section, we outline the key ideas of CGA; a detailed implementation of this method in the context of the bToTEM model is described in Appendix F.
+To form a grid for constructing a global nonlinear solution to bToTEM, we use cluster grid analysis (CGA).
+Our solution method merges simulation and projection approaches, namely, it uses simulation techniques to identify a high probability area of the state space and it uses projection techniques to accurately solve the model in that area; see Maliar et al. (2011), Judd et al. (2011a, 2012) and Maliar and Maliar (2015) for a discussion of the related ergodic set methods and their applications.12